 Inherence (Something You Are)

-Something that is unique to the person accessing the account is known as inherence.
+Something unique to the person accessing the account is known as inherence.
 This could refer to a user’s fingerprints, facial recognition, eyes, voice recognition, or other related biometrics.

 This is among the most secure forms of authentication since it is the hardest to replicate.